framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 FW/1 provides direct support for handling a specific request's lifecycle based on an action (either supplied explicitly or implicitly) but relies on your `Application.cfc` for general lifecycle events.
 That's why FW/1 expects you to write per-request logic in `setupRequest()` (or `before()` if you need to interact with `rc`), per-session logic in `setupSession()` and application initialization logic in `setupApplication()`.
 In addition there is  `setupView()` which is called just before view rendering begins to allow you to set up data for your views that needs to be globally available, but may depend on the results of running controllers or services.

+_Note: if you are using the **Alternative Application Structure**, these methods will be in your equivalent of `MyApplication.cfc`, not the actual `Application.cfc` file._

-If you have some logic that is meant to be run on every request, the best way is generally to implement `setupRequest()` in your `Application.cfc` and have it queue up the desired controller method by name, like this:
+If you have some logic that is meant to be run on every request, that does not need to reference the request context, the best way is generally to implement `setupRequest()` in your `Application.cfc` and have it queue up the desired controller method by name, like this:

     function setupRequest() {
         controller( 'security.checkAuthorization' );
     }

-This queues up a call to that controller at the start of the request processing, calling `before()`, `checkAuthorization()`, and `after()` as appropriate, if those methods are present.
+This queues up a call to that controller at the start of the request processing, calling `before()`, `checkAuthorization()`, and `after()` as appropriate, if those methods are present in `controllers/security.cfc`.

 Note that the _request context_ itself is _not available at this point_! `setupRequest()` is to set things up _prior to the request being processed_.
 If you need access to `rc`, you will want to implement `before()` in your `Application.cfc` which is a regular controller method that is called before any others (including `before()` in other controllers which get queued up):